tjs23/nuc_processing/README.md

 ## Documentation

-See the [wiki](https://github.com/tjs23/nuc_processing/wiki) pages for documentation on how to istall and run NucProcess.
+See the [wiki](https://github.com/tjs23/nuc_processing/wiki) pages for documentation on how to install and run NucProcess.

 ## Citations